The Essential Guide to Deep Cleaning Your Beauty Bags

 The process of cleaning your make-up brushes will make a huge difference when it comes to the cleanliness of your make-up bag.
 There’s no point in having a clean make-up bag if you’re going to fill it with unclean products!

-Re-pack & organise your clean beauty bag
+Time to re-pack & organise your clean beauty bag

 Now that you have cleaned and sanitised your makeup and wash bag and sorted out your beauty items, it's time for our favourite bit, to get organised.
 Remember we talked earlier in this post about an easy-to-see cosmetic expiration chart?
 Here it is....